 Gas permeability of the system allows to get rid of the hypoxia conditions

 Easy to assemble and disassemble the system

-So all together, we decided to collaborate to have back-and-forth feedback on the perfect set-up.
+So all together, we decided to collaborate on the perfect set-up.
 We rapidly identified agarose as an interesting material to get medium and oxygen renewal, with no drug adsorption.
 We built several prototypes, improving precise control of the confinement, avoiding destruction of the gels and leakage of the culture medium!
 And then we came up with the Softconfiner device, that we published and decided to transfer.

 Today, we believe that the AgarSqueezer could be of interest for many researchers willing to better understand how mechanics can regulate cell behavior.
 We hope that researchers from different communities will also find it a useful tool!"